jonimoas/VBEmu/README.md

 You can also use the save function to create a script and simply double click on it and run the selected game

+## CACHING:

+You can toggle the caching from the joystick config screen.
+Live caching enables saves the parsed xml data on the first run and pre caching makes the app load everything on startup, obviously costing in time.

 ![Screenshot](/screenshot.png)